 And so does hand holding.
-Steve and I have loved holding hands throughout the 45+ years of our marriage.
-It’s something we do with intentionality.
-This is also something we wish all married couples would continue to do with each other, no matter how many years they are married.
+Steve and I have loved holding hands throughout the many, many years of our marriage.
+Thankfully, we never lost that art of communication.
+We do it with intentionality.
+It’s something we wish all married couples would continue to do with each other, no matter how many years they are married.
 It’s such a simple way of expressing that you care.
 And yet it can make a real impact upon those who participate.

-And what’s funny, is that there is even a simple “art” to holding hands —one I didn’t even realize, but once I came across the following list, I realized there is.
-Some I knew, and some I didn’t.
-See if you do:
+And what’s funny, is that there is even a simple “art” to holding hands —one we didn’t even realize, but once we came across the following list, we realized there is.
+Some we knew, and some we didn’t.
+See if you’ve heard of them (and maybe even used them):

 2. The Intertwined Fingers Hand Hold